 Abstract.
-A Software Development Process for a certain enterprise and/or a certain project will usually integrate elements from a variety of existing process models, comprising generic standards as well as specific development methods.
-Besides that, change and evolution of business and technology imply change and evolution of development processes.
-In this paper we propose a Process Framework, which is modularly structured, and define the concept of process patterns.
-This framework allows us to describe development processes in such a way that integration, change and evolution of processes are facilitated.
+Change and evolution of business and technology imply change and evolution of development processes.
+Besides that for a certain enterprise and/or project we will usually integrate elements from a variety of existing process models, comprising generic standards as well as specific development methods.
+In this paper we propose a Process Framework which is modularly structured on the basis of the concept of process patterns.
+This framework allows us to describe development processes in a way such that change, evolution, and integration of processes are facilitated.
+Founded on our framework we sketch the idea of a living development process.
 An example illustrates our approach.